msyamkumar/cs320-s23-projects/labs/git-pr/README.md

 4. push those changes to your own fork
 5. make a formal request, called a "pull request", for the person of the original repo to integrate the changes on your fork into their codebase

 Let's start.
 Go back to the https://github.com/msyamkumar/cs320-lab2-datasets page.
-Click code, and copy the HTTPS address.
+Click code, and copy the SSH address.

 <img src="6.png" width=1000>